Life Lesson from Zacchaeus Luke 19:1-10 GBBC 28/09/2025

 Colossians 3:1-2 If ye then be risen with Christ, seek those things which are above, where Christ sitteth on the right hand of God.
 Set your affection on things above, not on things on the earth.

-C. He had a new testimony in his community.
+- He had a new testimony to his community.

 Luke 10:27 And he answering said, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy strength, and with all thy mind; and thy neighbour as thyself.